 Temporary Blurred Vision

-Vision may be temporarily blurred following dosing with AZOPT® (brinzolamide ophthalmic suspension) (brinzolamide ophthalmic suspension) 1%.
-Care should be exercised in operating machinery or driving a motor vehicle.
+Vision may be temporarily blurred following dosing with AZOPT (brinzolamide ophthalmic suspension) 1%.
+Advise patients to exercise care in operating machinery or driving a motor vehicle.

 Intercurrent Ocular Conditions